GaiaMarangon/PhD-SP_Eigenstates/ReadMe.md

 This folder contains the code to analyze the excited stationary states in presence of one external source (`OneSource`).

 ### 6.1.
 The `OneSource` folder
-The `oneSource` folder computes the excited stationary states of the Schr\"odinger-Poisson problem in presence of  one external source.
+The `oneSource` folder computes the excited stationary states of the Schroedinger-Poisson problem in presence of  one external source.
 Three different  external density profiles are tested:
 - an exponential profile:
   ```math
   \rho_{exp}(r) = a e^{-\frac{r}{r_0}}